ChilliCream/website/website/blog/2019-11-29-schema-design.md

 }
 ```

-The neat thing is that we have full access to all the things we have on our fluent API and we can easily package this into attributes that we can then apply to our clean C# code.
+The neat thing is that we have full access to all the things we have on our fluent API.
+The attributes very cleanly packages all the logic and makes it very easy applicable.
+By just applying an attribute to a property or method I can add huge functionality to that member (resolver).

 ```csharp
 public class Query